 The Paris Agreement

-- The countries are obliged to contribute
+- Parties are obliged to contribute through NDCs

-- Long-term goals of reduction of emissions
+- Long-term goals of emission reductions

 - Ambition mechanism to ensure a continuously increasing effort